 Logical

-When the architecture gets actionable documented in a tech design, ADR or RFC.
+When the architecture gets actionable and documented in a tech design, ADR or RFC.

 Using these types of technical document helps keep a trace of how the system evolved.
 This becomes helpful as it also documents the system and provides information to rely on when designing future features.